 Direct Ferry From Naxos to Ios

-During the high season, there are between 3 and 5 ferries a day sailing the Naxos Ios route.
+During the high season, there are at least 2 ferries a day sailing the Naxos Ios route.
 Ferry companies operating this crossing between the two popular destinations include Blue Star Ferries and SeaJets.

 The quickest ferries make the journey between Naxos and Ios in 35 minutes.
 Slower vessels can take over an hour and a half.